 There are several methods to brew a cup of coffee.
 Some are requiring of “fancy” equipment like an espresso machine and some don’t require more than a “piece of plastic” and a paper filter.
 I don’t think it’s fair to say that one is better than the other.
 They yield different results and are worth trying out.
 I started with the aeropress, continued with a Hario plastic V60 and a french press, then I started using the Bialetti mocca pot and my latest La Pavoni Europicola manual leaver espresso.
 I love them all!

 As one might expect, there are different ways to use these instruments to brew.
-Here are my favorite ones: James Hoffmann’s aeropress recipe (in fact if you own, or plan to own this machine, be sure to check his whole aeropress series), James Hoffmann’s ultimate french press recipe, James Hoffmann’s V60 for 1 cup and more cups recipes, and … you guessed it, James Hoffmann’s mocca pot recipe.
+Here are my favorite ones: James Hoffmann’s aeropress recipe (in fact if you own, or plan to own this machine, be sure to check his whole aeropress series and for a more detailed recipe head over here), James Hoffmann’s ultimate french press recipe, James Hoffmann’s V60 for 1 cup and more cups recipes, and … you guessed it, James Hoffmann’s mocca pot recipe.

 The La Pavoni is a different kind of beast.
 Pulling espresso shots is more sensitive to the grind size (and quality), the quantity of coffee, the extraction time, and the pressure.
 Multiple styles of espresso machines allow the user to control some or all of the above.
 Here are some links which should describe the process of pulling a shot with the La Pavoni: a step-by-step guide and a video from James Hoffmann describing the whole experience.